kaizen-ai/kaizenflow/documentation/general/script_catalog.md

 **_dev_scripts/jenkins/amp.run_linter_on_branch.sh_**
 ```
-- No conda env is built, but we rely on `p1_develop.daily_build` being already
+- No conda env is built, but we rely on `develop.daily_build` being already
  build.
 - This script runs the linter on a git branch.
 ```